 ABOUT:

-'Pet Shop' is an award winning 3D animated TV series trailer.
-It was produced within six weeks, entirely remotely, by 2nd year students at Escape Studios in London.
-It is written & directed by Shauna Ludgate and in the below blog I will share my experience as a Producer and a breakdown of the production process.
+'Pet Shop' is an award winning 3D animated TV series trailer which is written & directed by Shauna Ludgate and produced by Manos Zervoudakis, within six weeks, entirely remotely at Escape Studios in London.
+It is In the below blog I will share my experience as a Producer and a breakdown of the production process.

-For the first two weeks, our director, Shauna Ludgate, and the storyboarding team narrowed down the shots and began to plan cameras and draw panels.
-They had to work closely together to make the vision come to life in a short period of time.
-This stage was really important for the team to feel confident that we are moving into Previz with a story that works.
+For the first two weeks, our director, Shauna Ludgate, collaborated closely with the storyboarding team to refine the script and shots.
+Their primary focus was on planning camera angles and creating the 2D panels.
+This stage was really important for the team to feel confident that we are moving into Previz with a story that works well.

 COLOUR SCRIPT:

-Our Art Director, Tsvetelina Kumanova, decided to go with warm colours like orange and yellow for our day-time shots and a cooler, bluish for our night-time shots.
+Our Art Director, Tsvetelina Kumanova, made the deliberate choice to utilize warm colours such as orange and yellow for the day-time shots, while opting for cooler, bluish tones for the night-time shots.

 Check out the images below to see our colour script and lighting moodboard.